4teamwork/ftw.upgrade/README.rst

     $ mkdir my/package/upgrades/20141218093045_add_controlpanel_action

-- Next, create the upgrade step code in an ``upgrade.py`` in the just created directory.
+- Next, create the upgrade step code in an ``upgrade.py`` in the above directory.
   This file needs to be created, otherwise the upgrade step is not registered.

 .. code:: python